emnoigi1452/Cinnamon/README.md

 And more operations planning to be added in later releases!

-**Cinnamon** supports both basic and advanced searches, and accessible both via the command-line and through a GUI.
+**Cinnamon** supports both basic and advanced searches, and accessible both via the command-line and through a GUI menu to fully customize your searches.

 > [!NOTE]
 > You can combine perform multiple queries at the same time (in development)